-Most Android devices are sold with a stock version of the operating system (OS).
-After booting up a device loaded with stock Android OS for any use case, you can customize some aspects of the experience.
+Most Android devices — Android phones, tablets, laptops — are sold with a stock version of the open-source operating system (OS).
+No matter where you get the devices from — Samsung, Xiaomi, Lenovo — they come with a stock version of Android OS.
+After booting up a device loaded with stock Android OS for any use case, some customization is possible for certain aspects of the experience.
 You can download applications and change the settings.
-But, you can’t change the system behavior with stock OS.
+But, you can’t change the system behavior with a stock OS.
 For example, you can’t change the animation that’s displayed when the device is booting up.

-A custom OS gives Android DevOps teams significantly greater control over system behavior and updates.
-You have the potential for full control of the device experience appearance, performance, and you can also achieve improved support for new hardware and features.
+A custom operating system (OS) gives Android DevOps teams significantly greater control over system behavior and updates.
+You have the potential for full control of the device experience appearance, performance, custom recovery, and you can also achieve improved support for new features, firmware, hardware, and functionality.

 4 Benefits of a Custom Android OS